YessineMkaouar/YessineMkaouar/README.md

 ## 👨‍🎓 About Me

+## 👨‍🎓 About Me

 Hi there!
 I’m **Yassine Mkaouar**, a passionate **Data Science MSc student** at École Polytechnique and an engineering student at ENSTA Paris.
-With a strong foundation in **machine learning**, **optimization**, and **data analysis**, I aim to harness my skills to solve real-world challenges and create impactful solutions.
-My adaptability and curiosity have enabled me to thrive in diverse domains, including industrial automation and natural language processing.
+With a strong academic background in **machine learning**, **deep learning**, and **applied mathematics**, I enjoy tackling real-world challenges through innovative data-driven solutions.

+Throughout my journey, I have applied my skills across diverse fields, from **industrial automation**—where I optimized combustion processes in the cement industry to reduce GHG emissions—to **finance**, focusing on NLP techniques for document analysis.
+My work extends to **environmental issues**, where I’ve explored water scarcity predictions, and **client-focused domains**, where I analyzed customer churn in a retail company.

+I thrive on collaboration, adapting quickly to new environments, and bringing creative ideas to life.
+I’m always eager to explore cutting-edge technologies and contribute to impactful projects that make a difference.

 Currently, I am seeking a **6-month final-year internship starting in April 2025** to apply my expertise in **Data Science** to innovative projects.